OpsMx/oes-birger/README.md

 Currently only one remote cluster is targeted by an agent, although multiple namespaces can be managed.
-The agent itself is very small, and as it does not currently use a Linux distribution, has a very small security footprint.
+The agent itself is very small, and as it uses a small alpine Linux base image with few additional packages, has a very small security footprint.

-As a warning, this is my first attempt at any Go code...

 # Prerequisites